Reading time: 10 min.

 How do you treat split ends?

 While there are certain hair products which promise to repair split ends, they only make your hair seem smoother but do not fix the fractures.
 And since your hair is fragile and damaged, it will just keep splitting unless the root cause of the fractures is removed.
-The only surefire solution is to trim your split ends and engage in preventive hair care to keep your hair tips healthy in the future.
+The only surefire solution to get rid of split ends is to trim your ends and engage in preventive hair care to keep your hair tips healthy in the future.

 person getting their hair cut